DragonMinded/sm2museca/readme.md

 ### TODO
 - Chart-specific ``#BPMS`` and ``#LABELS``.
     - This can be accomplished by using Step Timing mode instead of Song Timing mode in SM5.
+    - Right now, using Step Timing at all will break the converter.
     - The parser will need to ignore many more sections while within ``#NOTEDATA``:
         - #TIMESIGNATURESEGMENT
         - #TICKCOUNTS